vkbo/novelWriter.io/source/features.rst

       document.
 You can filter what to include to make a manuscript, make a draft of your novel outline, or compile a document of all your notes.

-      The result can be printed or saved to HTML, Open Document, Markdown, Plain Text, or PDF.
+      The result can be printed or saved to HTML, Open Document and Markdown.
 The `Open Document`_ format is supported by most open source and commercial word processors.
+You can also print the manuscript, including Print to PDF.

    .. grid-item::
       :padding: 1 0 3 0